Urinary Tract Infections

 Other symptoms that may be associated with a urinary tract infection include:

-- Pain during sex
+- Pain during sex.

-- Penis pain
+- Penis pain.

-- Flank (side of the body) pain
+- Flank (side of the body) pain or lower back pain.

-- Fever (temperature above 100oF)
+- Fever (temperature above 100 degrees Fahrenheit) and chills.

-- Mental changes or confusion
+- Mental changes or confusion.